In February of 1833, an inquiry was made by Joseph Smith concerning what the Lord thought of some of the men using tobacco in their meetings.

 Therefore, I would never refer to myself as a Vegetarian or a Vegan or any other such label.
 I also believe that, according to scripture, the modern practice of consuming animal flesh on a daily, regular basis, while we live in times of prosperity and plenty is in violation of the Lord’s instructions.

-I have sought out further instruction from modern prophets on the subject of consuming of meat and there isn’t much detailed information.
+I have sought out further instruction from modern prophets on the subject of consumption of meat and there isn’t much detailed information.

 They always point back to D&C 89 and almost always mention “sparingly”.
 It seems that the revelation itself is plain enough to not warrant a more in-depth analysis.